About me

 Short bio (for talks, etc)

 Rene Breton received his PhD in Physics from McGill University, Canada, in 2009.
-He is a Professor of Astrophysics at the Jodrell Bank Centre for Astrophysics and the Head of Research at the Department of Physics and Astronomy, University of Manchester.
-He currently holds a European Research Council Starter Grant for the study of ‘spider binary pulsars’.
+He is a Professor of Astrophysics at the Jodrell Bank Centre for Astrophysics and is currently Deputy Head of the Department of Physics and Astronomy at the University of Manchester.
+He has held multiple prestigious grants such as a Marie Skłodowska-Curie Fellowship, a European Research Council Starter Grant and a GCRF Foundation Grant.
 His main research interests revolve around the study of pulsars, which he uses to attempt to understand matter under extreme density, gravity and magnetic fields.
 Some of his past work enabled us to test ‘geodetic spin precession’ - a phenomenon predicted to exist in General Relativity - for the first time in the strong gravity environment.
-Rene also has a keen interest for science communication.
-He recently started applying his data analysis skills for research in the area of agriculture and trying to map the spread of invasive plants using satellite imaging.
+He is internationally known for his research in the field ‘spider binaries’, which are very energetic millisecond pulsars that have very low-mass companions in compact orbit.
+The extreme irradidation from the pulsar in these systems strongly heat up and gradually erodes the companions, akin the deadly ‘black widow’ spiders which sometimes display canabalistic behaviours.
+Rene also has a keen interest for science communication and has delivered hundreds of public talks (and occasional radio and television interviews) since he was a teenager.
+Rene’s science curiosity has led him to apply his data analysis skills for research in the area of agriculture, more specifically to detect and map the spread of invasive plants using satellite imaging.
+He is also interested in image analysis for DNA research.